TL;DR

 GPT-4 achieved 16.7% accuracy writing raw SQL.
 The same questions routed through a semantic-graph representation (SPARQL/OWL) reached 54.2% — a 3x improvement.
 Notably, on schema-intensive questions (metrics & KPIs, strategic planning), raw SQL scored 0%.
 The semantic layer turned impossible questions into solvable ones.

 The core claim of semantic-layer advocates is that deterministic compilation beats probabilistic SQL generation.
 With text-to-SQL, the failure mode is a plausible-looking wrong answer.
 With semantic layers, the failure mode is an error (out-of-model, data unavailable, unresolvable join).
 For enterprise AI agents, error messages are preferable to silent hallucinations.
 This is the central argument in The Company Brain Reality Check.
+But not every "semantic layer" compiles deterministically before execution - the distinction is covered in semantic layer vs. semantic execution layer.

 Why Incumbents Fall Short